Online 3V0-21.21 cheat sheets are best from killexams.com

 Advanced Design VMware vSphere 7.x

-Vmware Advanced basics
+Vmware Advanced health

 Other Vmware exams